-- Search Databases/Listings: Search both the GSAS listing of major fellowships for graduate students (which is not exhaustive of all that's out there, but rather a general guide to get you started).
-Then search at least 3 databases for other opportunities.
+Search Databases/Listings: Search the GSAS listing of major fellowships for graduate students (which is not exhaustive of all that's out there, but rather a general guide to get you started).
+Then search at least three databases for other opportunities.
 Bookmark the foundations or specific funding opportunities that are of interest to you.

-- Network: Networking has obvious career advantages.
+Network: Networking has obvious career advantages.
 And, it can also help you find grants.
 Use any professional meeting or conference as an opportunity to uncover funding opportunities.
-Talk to your advisor, colleagues, and your professors--find out where they have received or applied for funding.
-GSAS maintains a list of students who have recently received grants and fellowships.
+Talk to your advisor, colleagues, and your professors — find out where they have received or applied for funding.

-- Carefully read and follow the directions.
-It seems simple, but yet so few typically do so--perhaps those are the ones getting funded?!
-If you break the rules for margins, font sizes, page limits, submission, etc., it's easy for funders to say "no" on those grounds alone.
-And, most will!
-The odds are already stacked against you; don't make them worse.
+Carefully read and follow the directions.
+It seems simple, but if you break the rules for margins, font sizes, page limits, submission, etc., it is easy for funders to say "no" on those grounds alone.

 Write the proposal so that academics from other fields can understand it.
 Write plainly, avoid jargon, and overly dense material.

 Use headings, figures, and white space to help make your proposal easier to follow and understand.

 Put your main idea or conclusion up front, then expound.
 Don't make your readers read through all sorts of background, introductory information before getting to the main purpose of your proposal.